Eye strain: Therapy

 Given that asthenopia is caused by different factors, treatment may involve the work environment or visual conditions.
-One known method of relieving strain of the ocular muscles is taking periodic breaks by closing the eyes and blinking frequently.
-Often found in connection to Digital Eye Strain (DES), eye strain can be reduced by following the 20–20–20 rule, which consists of looking at something 20 feet away for 20 seconds every 20 minutes.
+One known method of relieving strain on the ocular muscles is taking periodic breaks by closing the eyes and blinking frequently.
+Often found in connection with digital eye strain (DES), eye strain can be reduced by following the 20–20–20 rule, which consists of looking at something 20 feet away for 20 seconds every 20 minutes.

 Structured break schedules are supported by research as an effective strategy to prevent or reduce eye strain.
 Planned break regimens have been shown to reduce eye discomfort, decrease headaches, and improve ocular accommodation.
 Short, frequent breaks have been found to reduce visual fatigue more effectively than longer, less frequent ones.
 This makes scheduled breaks a useful strategy to mitigate eye strain.

 In addition to break regimens, environmental adjustments and ergonomics can help reduce eye strain.
-Adjusting screen brightness and contrast, optimizing ambient lighting, and changing the color of text further improves comfort during prolonged tasks.
+Adjusting screen brightness and contrast, optimizing ambient lighting, and changing the color of text further improve comfort during prolonged tasks.